tylerlong/kickstart/README.md

 ### Comments

-You can write comments as `{# comments #}` which will be omitted from generated project.
+You can write comments as `{# comments #}` which will be omitted when generating code.

 ## Todo

-- Don't support `-c --config`.
-Tell user to edit `kickstart.yml` instead.
-- Support every project as template project
-    - If there is no config file, assume there is an empty one
 - Each template project must be a runnable project itself
 - Toml + regex as config file
     - Just use string match, no regex
     - Then how to support `if`, `for`...etc?
+        - Can we give up these adavanced templating features?